MicrosoftDocs/learn/learn-pr/azure/msid-django-web-app-sign-in/includes/1-introduction.md

  -->
 ## What is the main goal?

-By the end of this session, you'll be able to (TODO)
+By the end of this session, you'll be able to register a Django web application in an Azure AD tenant and sign in users to the Django web app using Azure AD.

 <!-- Do **not** include any other content like learning objectives, prerequisites, unit summary, "next unit" lead-in, or references. -->